erikhaugsby/materials/README.md

 Some corrections were made to spelling and grammar.

+Unfortunately, no images are available in the online version of this document.
+Inline references to images have been maintained, but will always appear as _??_.

 The possibility of minor or unavoidable changes in layout and formatting, as well as unintentional errors in transcribing the original text, cannot be excluded.